Fitting an Outside Tap – DIY Plan for Spring 2020.

-Here’s my first DIY related post on my blog.
+Here’s my first DIY project related post here at Yorkie not just for Dads.
 I love getting my tools out and getting hands on with tasks.
-One job I’m wanting to do in spring when the weather improves is – To Fit and Outside Tap.
+One job I’m wanting to do in spring when the weather improves is to fit and Outside Tap.

 All the homes we have had, we have never had one.
 The faff of the sink tap attachments are putting it bluntly a pain in the arse.

-Having an Outside tap opens up alsorts of tasks you can do at home.
-You’ll be able to wash your car outside your house.
-Water your plants in the garden, even filling up the kids paddling pools in the warmer months.
+Having an Outside tap opens up all sorts of tasks you can do at home.
+You’ll be able to wash your car outside your house, water the plants in your garden, even filling up the kids paddling pools in the warmer months.

 My issue with carrying out DIY tasks such as this is having the confidence in myself to do it.
 I know if i do research, obviously with it being a new challenge.
 If i take my time and have the correct tools ready and available I am more than capable of carrying out such a task.

-The Planning of a task – Fitting an Outside Tap.
+DIY Project Planning – Fitting an Outside Tap.

 Obviously these with anything, the cost will reflect the quality of the pieces and the product.
 Depends what your budget is and what your looking for.
 Ive compiled a small list below from most of the usual go to places for the Home DIY Enthusiast.